OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 3: Performing Real-World Investigations Augmented By Generative AI

 In this study, our six student participants of the OSINT Clinic offered free cyber vulnerability assessments to three small businesses in our region.
 These assessments provided small businesses with a view of their attack surface to address vulnerabilities before malicious actors could exploit them.
 Unlike a comprehensive vulnerability assessment, which might include control interviews with IT staff, physical facility tours and inspections, and internal network enumeration and scanning with tools like Nmap and Nessus / OpenVAS, ours were limited to vulnerabilities that could be detected via OSINT techniques.

-At an initial meeting, the researchers described the process to the clients, set expectations around timelines and their involvement, and answered questions.
-Clients were asked to select from a menu of services based on the categories mentioned in Table~\ref{tab:osint-tasks-table}.
-After the meeting, if clients wanted to proceed, they signed a letter of agreement consenting to being investigated and provided some basic information about their digital infrastructure.
+We structured the consultation process using the Understand-Investigate-Advise (UIA) framework introduced by Havron et al.\cite{havron_clinical_2019, freed2019my}.
+In the initial Understand phase, the researchers met with the clients to explain the consultation process, set expectations regarding timelines and involvement, and answer any questions.
+Clients were then asked to select relevant services from a menu of tasks based on the categories outlined in Table\ref{tab:osint-tasks-table}.
+Those who wished to proceed signed a letter of agreement consenting to the investigation and provided basic information about their digital infrastructure.

-As mentioned in Studies 1 and 2, participants had training and practice with OSINT tradecraft for over a semester, as well as experience using generative AI platforms like ChatGPT and Team-GPT.
-Participants worked together as a single team of six members for the first investigation, and then as teams of 2--3 members each (including a designated leader) for the next two, which ran in parallel.
-The teams spent around 2.5 weeks per investigation, from data collection and analysis to developing a presentation describing the vulnerabilities identified and making recommendations to mitigate them.
+In the Investigate phase, participants drew on their semester-long training in OSINT tradecraft and their experience with generative AI platforms like ChatGPT and Team-GPT (as discussed in Studies 1 and 2).
+For the first investigation, all six participants collaborated as a single team.
+In subsequent investigations, they split into smaller teams of 2--3 members, each with a designated leader.
+Over approximately 2.5 weeks per investigation, the teams collected and analyzed data, identifying potential vulnerabilities in the clients’ digital systems.

+Finally, during the Advise phase, the teams synthesized their findings into presentations.
+These presentations detailed the identified vulnerabilities and offered tailored recommendations for mitigation.
+By delivering clear and actionable advice, the teams ensured clients received practical strategies to improve their cybersecurity posture.

 We curated a prompt library on Team-GPT \cite{team-gpt_enterprise_nodate} based on highly-rated prompts from the previous study workshops across the different phases of the Intelligence Cycle.
 This library was provided to participants as an instrument to reuse the ChatGPT capabilities they found useful.
 The prompt templates allowed user customization for variables like the OSINT task type, output from tools, team size, and data collection details.
 We include these templates in Appendix~\ref{appendix_prompts} in Tables \ref{tab:prompts-table1}, \ref{tab:prompts-table2}, \ref{tab:prompts-table3}, and \ref{tab:prompts-table4}.
 In addition to the prompt library, we gave teams access to a separate group chat on Mattermost (an open-source Slack clone) and individual subscriptions to ChatGPT Plus.